trooba/trooba-grpc-transport/README.md

 #### Advanced examples

-For more advanced examples, please take a look at [unit tests](test) You can also find an implementation of simple service router [here](test/fixtures/server) and using the service [here](test/fixtures/server.js)
+For more advanced examples, please take a look at [unit tests](test) You can also find an implementation of simple service router [here](test/fixtures/server).

 * Router example: